open-feature/mcp/README.md

 The **OpenFeature Model Context Protocol (MCP) Server** enables AI coding assistants to interact with OpenFeature through a standardized protocol.
 It provides SDK installation guidance and feature flag evaluation capabilities directly within your AI-powered development environment.

-The OpenFeature MCP Server is a local tool that connects AI coding assistants (like Cursor, Claude Code, VS Code, and Windsurf) to OpenFeature functionality.
+The OpenFeature MCP Server is a local tool that connects AI coding assistants (like **Cursor**, **Claude Code**, **VS Code**, and **Windsurf**) to OpenFeature functionality.
-It acts as a bridge between your AI assistant and OpenFeature capabilities, enabling intelligent code generation, SDK installation guidance, and feature flag evaluation—all through natural language interactions.
+It acts as a bridge between your AI assistant and OpenFeature capabilities, enabling intelligent code generation and migration, SDK installation guidance, and feature flag evaluation.

 This server is published to the [MCP Registry](https://registry.modelcontextprotocol.io) under `dev.openfeature/mcp`.